A Unified Multi-Dynamics Framework for Perception-Oriented Modeling in Tendon-Driven Continuum Robots: Multi-dynamics Modeling Framework

 \subsection{System-level Coupled Flow and Implementation}

-Having established the dynamic models of the three subsystems, we integrate them into a unified framework that links the commanded motor current, regulated by a low-level voltage controller, to the resulting tendon forces and robot motion.
+Having established the deterministic dynamic models of the three subsystems, we integrate them into a unified framework that links the commanded motor current, regulated by a low-level voltage controller, to the resulting tendon forces and robot motion.
 This formulation captures the bidirectional coupling between actuation and interaction, where internal motor signals not only regulate motion through low-level feedback control but also encode information about external contacts, forming the foundation for perception-oriented modeling in tendon-driven continuum robots.
 As illustrated in Fig.~\ref{fig:closed_loop}, each control cycle at time $t_k$ proceeds in three steps: \begin{itemize} \item Feedforward--feedback current control (step $j_a$) \item Mapping the controlled current to tendon force (step $j_b$) \item Robot dynamics and current observation (step $j_c$) \end{itemize} We denote by $j_a$,$j_b$,$j_c$ the step counters within the $k$-th cycle.
+Accordingly, for identical inputs and initial conditions, the proposed first-principles framework yields the same system response.